 It is good to consider this question holistically, taking into consideration not only programming languages and platforms, but also areas of technical expertise as well as specific methodologies.
 Other things to look out for in outsourcing partners will be certifications in various technologies, and partnerships, e.g. with leaders such as Microsoft.

-As an example, before embarking on a project in-house, you may want to assess whether your team includes experts in Java, PHP or Microsoft, in desktop, mobile or embedded platforms, in the area of security, cloud or automation, and possess knowledge of Agile and Scrum.
+As an example, before embarking on a project in-house, you may want to assess whether your software development team includes experts in Java, PHP or Microsoft, in desktop, mobile or embedded platforms, in the area of cybersecurity, cloud or automation, and possess knowledge of Agile and Scrum.

 4. ATTITUDE TO TECHNOLOGY & LEVEL OF EXPERTISE